- Sailboat Charter Application

 Damage Waiver Insurance (nonrefundable)

-This is a non-refundable, $30/day insurance (not to exceed $300) that protects the charterer against losses and/or damages that exceed the Damage Deposit amount held.
+This is a non-refundable, $30/day insurance that protects the charterer against losses and/or damages that exceed the Damage Deposit amount held.
 The yacht’s hull insurance deductible is typically much more than the Damage Deposit held and the Damage Waiver Insurance protects the charterer against this gap in liability.

-- Weather – we do not consider inclement weather a reason for canceling or rescheduling a charter.
-With early or late season charters when there are more available yachts and dates, we can be flexible on this policy and will try to accommodate you as best we can.
+- We do not consider inclement weather a reason for canceling or rescheduling a charter of more than one day.
+Weather conditions that some sailors consider inclement, other sailors may view as perfectly acceptable.
+With early or late season charters when there are more available yachts and dates, we can be somewhat flexible on this policy and will try to accommodate you as best we can.

 We highly recommend that you get trip insurance.
 “Life happens” and we can’t make exceptions to our cancellation policy.

-We recommend purchasing trip insurance through Travel Guard www.travelguard.com or with any other reputable trip insurance company.
+We recommend purchasing trip insurance through Travel Guard www.travelguard.com, Allianz www.Allianztravelinsurance.com or with any other reputable trip insurance company.
 Great Lakes Sailing Company will not make exceptions to the cancellation policy for any reason which is why we strongly suggest purchasing trip insurance.